University of Mobile Introduction and Overview

 The Master of Music (M.M.) in Piano Performance has been designed to combine knowledge from piano literature with advanced piano pedagogy.
 The ASOTA piano festival provides an opportunity for students to hear and work with world-renowned performing artists.

-These programs are designed to prepare students for performance and teaching across multiple styles and settings, including contemporary, musical theatre, opera, chamber, and academia.
+These programs are designed to prepare students for careers in performance and teaching across a variety of musical styles and professional settings, including contemporary commercial music, musical theatre, opera, chamber music, and higher education.

 Cognates and Concentrations